EN10/KerasInception/README.md

 It took [8 NVIDIA Tesla K40s, 2 weeks](https://research.googleblog.com/2016/03/train-your-own-image-classifier-with.html) to train.

 ![K40](https://github.com/EN10/inception-keras/raw/master/images/K40.jpg)

-Keras allows you to use this model with less code.

 This example was built and tested on c9.io or cs50.io as they provide a free Ubuntu VM (docker container) with 512MB RAM and 2GB Disk.